AllenSWDB/allenswdb.github.io/databook/glossary.md

 Brain Computer Interface
   A method of controlling a computer signal through the activity of a neuron.
 This can be extended to other types of devices (e.g. joysticks or robotic arms).
 This is also often referred to as "Brain Machine Interface"

+Capsule
+  A containerized computational unit on Code Ocean that bundles code, data, and software environments.

 CCF
 Common Coordinate Framework
   The [CCF](background/CCF.md) is a a standard 3D reference space for the mouse brain that enables spatial integration of data across modalities.